 Seasoning… the dish and not the pan

 Drizzle the entire pan with oil and put it in the oven at a high-temperature upside down.
 This will create an even layer of spice on the cast iron pans that come into contact with your glass stove.
-As the layer will be smooth and even, it will greatly reduce the chances of scratching the glass cooktop stove and provide the best possible protection when using cast iron on your glass cooktop.
+As the layer will be smooth and even, it will greatly reduce the chances of scratching the glass top range and provide the will work as glass protector when using cast iron on your cooktop.

 Never slide the cookware on the stove